We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Single-hung windows tend to be a more affordable option.
 Even when they are identical in style and size, double-hung windows can cost around 75 percent more than single-hung windows, according to Fixr, an online marketplace to hire contractors and builders for home projects.

-Single-hung windows average around $100 to $300 per window.
-Double-hung windows range anywhere from $400 to $600—and that’s not including the installation.
-Costs for installing a single-hung window are also lower, ranging from $75 to $100 while installing double-hung windows costs between $150 to $250.
-Double-hung window costs can get even higher due to more options for size, energy efficiency, window frame material, and UV protection.
+Single-hung windows average around $150 to $400 per window.
+Double-hung windows range anywhere from $500 to $700, and that’s not including the installation.
+Costs for installing a single-hung window are also lower, ranging from $75 to $100, while installing double-hung windows costs between $150 and $250 per installation.
+Double-hung window costs can go even higher due to more options for size, energy efficiency, window frame material, and UV protection.

-These high costs make single-hung windows a better option for those operating within a tighter budget.
+These high costs make single-hung windows a better option for those operating within a tight budget.

 Single-hung windows can be difficult to maintain and clean.

 Despite being a cheaper alternative to double-hung windows, single-hung windows require extra effort to keep clean.
-You have to be inside to clean the interior of the window and outside to clean the exterior.
-Meanwhile, double-hung windows tilt inside, which means you can spray both the window’s interior and exterior sides with the best glass cleaner all while staying inside the home.
-Some single-hung windows do tilt inside but only on the bottom panel—you’d still have to reach through the window outside (or go outside) to clean the upper panel.
+You have to be inside to clean the window interior, and outside to clean the exterior.
+Meanwhile, double-hung windows tilt inward, which means you can spray both the window’s interior and exterior sides with a quality glass cleaner from inside the home.
+Some single-hung windows do tilt inward, but only on the bottom panel.
+You’d still have to reach through the window outside (or go outside) to clean the upper panel.

 Double-hung windows offer more ventilation.

-Are you tired of your room feeling stuffy?
+Would you like better air circulation in your space?
 Then double-hung windows might be the type for you.
 Because they open from both the top and the bottom of the frame, double-hung windows offer much more ventilation than single-hung windows, which only open at the bottom.

 With the double-hung window, you not only have the option to open the top of the window instead of the bottom, but you can also open both panels halfway at the same time to create a recirculating effect.
 Opening your window like this will, in theory, allow warm air from the home to escape outside while simultaneously allowing fresh air from outside to come in.

-When it comes to being energy-efficient, single-hung windows are typically thought of as being more energy efficient because they have less moving parts.
-However, according to the US Department of Energy, both single and double-hung windows tend to have higher air leakage rates than projecting or hinged windows.
-Double-hung windows specifically don’t always seal properly at the top edge of the frame, leading to higher costs on your monthly electricity bill.
+When it comes to being energy efficient, single-hung windows are typically thought of as being more energy efficient because they have fewer moving parts.
+However, according to the U.S. Department of Energy, both single- and double-hung windows tend to have higher air leakage rates than projecting or hinged windows.
+Double-hung windows in particular don’t always seal properly at the top edge of the frame, leading to higher electricity bills.
 High-quality, well-sealed double-hung windows do exist, but you’re going to have to pay a little more money to get that versatility in a more energy-efficient way.

-Some double-hung windows can be less secure if not shut properly.
+Some double-hung windows can be less secure if they’re not shut properly.

-As with any other opening that could be an entrance to your home, safety is a huge issue.
-With windows, double-hung tend to be less secure.
-If you don’t adequately shut a double-hung window, gravity can slightly pull down the upper sash and cause it not to lock completely.
+As with any other opening through which someone could enter your home, window safety is a huge issue.
+Double-hung tend to be less secure.
+If you don’t adequately shut a double-hung window, gravity can ever so slightly pull down the upper sash and cause it not to lock completely.
 Of course, this issue can easily be fixed by testing to make sure the window is locked after you shut it.

-However, single-hung windows could be dangerous for homes with small children.
-With a double-hung window, you could open just the top panel while leaving the bottom closed, something you can’t do with a single-hung window.
+On the other hand, single-hung windows can be dangerous in homes with small children.
+With a double-hung window, it’s possible to open the top sash while leaving the bottom closed, which is something you can’t do with a single-hung window.
+Cracking open a single-hung window means that young children may be able to reach—and even exit—the open lower sash.

 Still, both double-hung and single-hung windows can be secure so long as you take proper safety measures.